 Creating with Cernit Metallic

 But when I selected the blues from Cernit Shiny and used Fimo’s Black Graphite Pearl for a dark, look what I came up with.
 I am in love with this effect!
+(Note: Now that there are bright jewel tones in the Cernit Metallic line, there’s no need to use colors from the Shiny line.)

 I also learned that this lack of contrast with the Cernit Metallic colors means it works best if you don’t reduce your mokume gane layers too many times and leave them thick.
 I made this dome with Copper, Hematite, and Antique Gold and then sanded and buffed it.